Special Note#

 Option B: Lightweight Solution (Click to expand)

-If you don't want to use NetworkManager, you can choose the following lightweight solutions:
+If you don't want to use NetworkManager, you can choose:

 - Wired Network (dhcpcd)